davewsmith/play/htmx/NOTES.md

     - see https://stackoverflow.com/questions/70043237/how-do-we-make-a-htmx-response-trigger-a-form-reset
   * An example of triggering htmx from JS
   * An example of calling JS from htmx
-  * A progress spinner that replaces itself with final status
   * Can htmx be made to play with a web worker?

 ## Round 0